RiritoNinigaya/GradleInstaller/README.md

 # GradleInstaller
-GradleInstaller by RiritoNinigaya(My First Installer for GRADLE using Advanced Installer)
+This is Installer for GRADLE using Advanced Installer and Installing JDK 21...
+So Enjoy to use This!!!!